-The 2023 Orange International Street will be from Friday, Sept.
-1nd to Sunday, Sept.
-3rd.
+The 2024 Orange International Street will be from Friday, August 30th to Sunday, September 1st.

-Find out who’s performing, what’s to eat and tips for getting around the fair.
+Find out who’s performing, what’s to eat, and tips for getting around the fair.
 The Orange Circle Street Fair includes live music, food from all over the world, a Children’s Street, arts and crafts booths, and much more.
 The theme of this year’s street fair is Circle The World.
 Each street leading out of the Old Towne Plaza features a selection of international food and drinks, including French, German, Irish, English, Polynesian, American, Greek, Japanese, Swiss, Italian, Lebanese, Australian and Mexican areas.
-The street fair allows variety of clubs and organizations to earn money through the sales from each booth.
+The street fair allows a variety of clubs and organizations to earn money through the sales from each booth.

 OISF Details | Parking |